-63.1.1 In the case of engine failure between scrutineering and the first time control, it is permitted to replace the engine; however, a one-minute (1-minute) penalty will be applied by the Clerk of the Course.
-This action must be verified by the Technical Commissary before the first time control above.
+63.1.1 In the case of engine failure between scrutineering and the first time control, replacing the engine is allowed; however, a one-minute (1-minute) penalty will be applied by the clerk of the course.
+This action must be checked by the scrutineer before the first time control above.

-For FIA Codasur Rally Championship, the use of an on-board electronic safety tracking system is not obligatory but is strongly recommended.
+For the FIA/Codasur Rally Championship, the use of an on-board electronic safety tracking system is not mandatory, though strongly recommended.

-2013 FIA Regional Rally Sporting Regulations APPENDICES
+2014 FIA Regional Rally Sporting Regulations APPENDICES